maiste/maiste.fr/static/pages/logging.md

 - [ ] Start the blog back and write regularly about what I learn,
 - [ ] Create a script to transfert between private to the public wiki
 - Fixes:
-    - [ ] Fix the problem with `eio` and running the server.
+    - [✔️] Fix the problem with `eio` and running the server.
 Worst case, move to the Unix runtime (prefer not to).
-    - [ ] Import locally the version of the `h1` fonts and register it in the license page.
+    - [✔️] Import locally the version of the `h1` fonts and register it in the license page.

 ## 2025

+### 2025-06-27

+Import the _Rubik Doodle Shadow_ font in the local repository and clean _Amatic SC_ traces.

 ### 2025-06-13